Roseville High School (Michigan)

-Roseville High School is a public high school in Roseville, Michigan in the Metro Detroit area, and serves grades 9-12.
+Roseville High School is a public high school in the Metro Detroit city of Roseville, Michigan that serves grades 9-12.
 It is the only high school in the Roseville Community Schools district.

 The high school was established in 1969 as Carl Brablec High School.
 It was renamed to Roseville High School in 1989 when it merged with the other high school in the city of Roseville.

 Demographics

-The demographic breakdown of the 1,518 students enrolled in 2015-2016 was:
+The demographic breakdown of the 1,228 students enrolled during the 2023-2024 school year was: